Pricing Your Home to Sell: Let Market Trends Guide You

 That’s why you must respond to market feedback and adjust your price accordingly, even after your property is listed.

 For Boyer, the most important factor she considers when determining if a price reduction is necessary is the average days on the market (DOM) for your area.
-If the DOM for your location is around 20 days and your property has been listed for nearly 40 days, then your agent probably will suggest you drop your price.
+If the DOM for your location is around 20 days and your property has been listed for nearly 40 days, then your agent will probably suggest you drop your price.

 That said, current market conditions might change that timetable.
 “We do three weeks on market, and after that, we’re going to have a pretty good idea of where we need to be price-wise,” Arendsen says.
 “We’re going to have good data points such as how many inquiries did we get, how many showings, and the feedback from those showings that’s going to tell us what we need to do.
 Typically, that’s a price adjustment, but sometimes it’s not.”